Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Get a personal loan

-The Canadian government has agreed to buy up to $50 billion in uninsured mortgages, which removes a chunk of the risk of lending off of small lenders’ shoulders.
+The Canadian government has agreed to buy up billions of dollars in uninsured mortgages, which removes a chunk of the risk of lending off of small lenders’ shoulders.
 Additionally, the Office of the Superintendent of Financial Institutions (OSFI) has lowered the Domestic Stability Buffer to just 1.00%* of total risk-weighted assets – this means that the government is allowing banks to make riskier loan decisions so that more people and businesses can qualify for financing.

 If you haven’t lost your job, but think you may be unemployed in the near future, now may be a good time to apply for a personal loan to tide you through.